Henri Giraud: French Committee of National Liberation

-Postwar life
+Post war

-On 2 June 1946, Giraud was elected to the French Constituent Assembly as a representative of the Republican Party of Liberty and helped to create the constitution of the Fourth Republic.
-He remained a member of the War Council and was decorated for his escape.
-Giraud published two books, Mes Evasions (My Escapes, 1946) and Un seul but, la victoire: Alger 1942–1944 (A Single Goal, Victory: Algiers 1942–1944, 1949) about his experiences.
+In June 1946, Giraud was elected to the 1946 Constituent Assembly as a representative of the Republican Party of Liberty for Moselle and spoke regularly on the debate surrounding the new constitution, advocating for greater powers for the executive branch in matters of national defence.
+He ultimately voted against the constitution of the Fourth Republic and did not run again in the National Assembly elections in November.
+Until December 1948, he served as Vice-President of the Conseil supérieur de la guerre.
+Giraud published two books, Mes évasions (My Escapes) in 1946 and Un seul but, la victoire: Alger 1942–1944 (A Single Goal, Victory: Algiers 1942–1944) in 1949 about his experiences.